eaamankwah/deploy-diabetes-prediction-model-with-azureml/README.md

 ## **Deployed Endpoint Testing**

 The deployed model was tested in two ways:

-* A REST endpoint file (endpoint.py) was supplied with a scoring url generated from the deployment, and was used to call the service by passing two data points as json predictions as shown below.
+* During the first test, a REST endpoint file (endpoint.py) was supplied with a scoring url generated from the deployment, and was used to call the service by passing two data points as json predictions as shown below.

-* Two random sample data points were passed to compared the actual values and predicted values and the results are shown below.

 ![testing](https://github.com/eaamankwah/Deploy-Diabetes-model-with-AzureML/blob/main/screenshots/r17.png)

+*During the second test, two random samples were passed to the created web service REST API endpoint through a json request.
+The response received from the endpoint predictions returned by the model were consistent with the true values.
+This is also shown in the screenshot above.

 **Logs of the Web Service**
 The screenshot below depicts the logs generated from the deployed web service: